Huy-Ngo/acanban/_sources/meth/database/entities/index.rst.txt

 Since each user can have zero, one, or several projects and a group project can have several participating users, we model the relation between them as many-to-many.
-We modeled this using foreign keys with secondary index:

-- Each ``Project`` has a ``supervisors`` and a ``students`` fields.
-  We model both of these fields as lists, since there can be occasions where two or more supervisors co-supervise a project.
-- A secondary index named ``members`` was created for these fields for the ease of querying projects a certain user participates in.

 In each project, there could be many tasks which participants would complete to advance the progress of the project.
 There should be thus a one-to-many